eisgroup/ui-render/static/media/styles.d08fd8cc.md

 ## Overview

-All available CSS styles can be found in the repository, under the [style](https://mnsgitlab01.exigengroup.com/openl-report/client/-/tree/master/repos/web/style) folder (Minsk VPN is required to access).
+All available CSS styles can be found in the repository, under the [style](https://github.com/eisgroup/ui-render/tree/master/repos/web/style) folder.

 Below you can find the list of commonly used CSS styles.